Giants–Jets rivalry: Critical games

-On December 6, 2015, Jets and Giants played in MetLife Stadium with Giants as the official home team.
-Jets entered 6-5 and desperately chasing an AFC wildcard spot while the Giants entered 5-6 and were fighting for the top seed in the NFC East.
-Giants had won the last five meetings between the clubs, and the last two were critical for the Giants' championship runs.
+On December 6, 2015, the Jets and Giants played in MetLife Stadium with Giants as the official home team.
+The Jets entered the game with a 6–5 record, desperately chasing an AFC wildcard spot, while the Giants entered with a 5–6 record and were fighting for first place in the NFC East.
+The Giants had won the last five meetings between the clubs, and the last two were critical for the Giants' championship runs.
 After each teams started with one failed possession the Jets led a 78-yard drive with several strong runs by Chris Ivory and finished with a field goal.
 A couple of possessions later in the second quarter as both teams were stagnant on offense Dwayne Harris returned a Jets punt for an 80-yard touchdown.
-Jets next possession Chris Ivory fumbled the ball in the Jets red zone but Giants failed to capitalize and only got a field goal out of the opportunity.
-Jets had another strong drive that ended with a 25-yard pass touchdown pass from Ryan Fitzpatrick to Bilal Powell.
-Giants star wide receiver Odell Beckham Jr. caught a 72-yard touchdown pass on the next Giants drive to take a 17-10 lead.
-Giants got another field goal before the end of the half and entered the locker room up by 10.
-Giants led an 11-minute drive in the 3rd-4th quarter.
-On fourth down 2 on the Jets' 4 yard line the Giants controversially attempted to go for the touchdown rather than take a short field goal and threw an interception.
-Jets marched down to the Giants' redzone but settled for a field goal.
-Jets got the ball back again with two minutes and all of their timeouts remaining, and marched efficiently down the field until Fitzpatrick threw a TD to Brandon Marshall to tie the game.
+On the Jets' next possession Chris Ivory fumbled the ball in the Jets' red zone but the Giants failed to capitalize and only got a field goal out of the opportunity.
+The Jets had another strong drive that ended with a 25-yard touchdown pass from Ryan Fitzpatrick to Bilal Powell.
+Giants star wide receiver Odell Beckham Jr. caught a 72-yard touchdown pass on the next Giants drive to take a 17–10 lead.
+The Giants got another field goal before the end of the half and entered the locker room up by 10.
+The Giants led an 11-minute drive in the third–fourth quarter.
+On fourth down on the Jets' four-yard line the Giants controversially attempted to go for the touchdown rather than take a short field goal and threw an interception.
+The Jets marched down to the Giants' redzone but settled for a field goal.
+The Jets got the ball back again with two minutes and all of their timeouts remaining, and marched efficiently down the field until Fitzpatrick threw a touchdown pass to Brandon Marshall to tie the game.
 The teams squared off in overtime.
 The Jets got the ball first and continued their stellar offensive play from the fourth quarter and scored a short field goal.
-The Giants got within field goal range to the Jets 30 yard line on their drive, and Josh Brown missed the 48 yarder, his first missed field goal of the year.
+The Giants got within field goal range to the Jets 30-yard line on their drive, and Josh Brown missed the 48-yarder, his first missed field goal of the year.
 The Jets beat the Giants for the first time since 1993.